Benign Prostatic Hyperplasia Treatment

 - Rezum - A minimally invasive procedure where steam vapor is injected into the prostate which kills prostate cells to shrink the prostate.

-- Transurethral resection of prostate (TURP) – shaves away prostate tissue with cautery.
+- Transurethral resection of prostate (TURP) - shaves away prostate tissue with electrical energy called cautery.
+Often performed with bipolar energy (Button TURP)

 - Holmium laser enucleation of the prostate (HoLEP) - laser surgery that cuts and removes prostate tissue, typically used for large prostates.